 This refers to all the technical details involved in connecting a payment gateway to your website or application.
 It’s not about general principles or business processes, but about how to make the system actually work.
 It includes:

-- API methods — the commands your website sends to the payment gateway.
-For example, check a card, charge money, refund a payment).
+These are the commands your website sends to the payment gateway to check a card, charge money, or initiate a refund.

-- Testing and developer environment — how to test the integration process before going live.
+A dedicated developer environment (sandbox) to test the integration process thoroughly before going live.

 In other words, it’s everything a developer or technical specialist needs to know to ensure the payment gateway works correctly on your website or app.